 Ironically, it was an on-stage crisis that launched me as a playwright.
 I was performing in a two-hander in the Boston Theatre Marathon at the Boston Playwrights’ Theatre, and I went up: For 10 agonizing seconds that seemed like 10 years, my mind was a complete blank.
 My fellow-actor rescued me and we stumbled through the scene together.
 Most actors have experienced this terror at some time in their careers, but for me the moment was seminal and profound: increasingly, I’d been having trouble getting secure with lines, and the problem was affecting both the quality of my performance and my pleasure in doing theatre.
 (It was certainly a great diet plan – I was losing 3-5 pounds every show from the stress of it all – but it was a lot less fun.)
 And that set me thinking: what else could I do in the theatre that I love so much?
 Duh!
 I could write.
 I could write plays.
 So obvious and, as it’s turned out, so right.

-Over the years, I’ve written nine full-length plays and 20 short plays; won six national new play awards and three playwriting fellowships; and had more than 100 productions and readings of my work in the U.S. and internationally.
+Over the years, I’ve written eleven full-length plays and 20 short plays; won six national new play awards and three playwriting fellowships; and had more than 100 productions and readings of my work in the U.S. and internationally.
 Okay, so I’m a little thicker around the middle (aren’t we all) but I’m a happy camper.

 I’m also fortunate to live in Boston, Massachusetts, an increasingly vibrant theatre town.
 And I have wonderful support from my two main Muses and the loves of my life: my wife, Mindy Fried, and our daughter, Sasha.